-For those variables requiring further disaggregation, information on the actual policies have been used (see disaggregation of variables based on EU-SILC 2015).
+For those variables requiring further disaggregation, information on the actual policies have been used.
 Generally, the procedure was to infer eligibility and benefit amounts from observed information on individual/household characteristics, current activity, and receipt of aggregate benefits.
 Eligibility and amounts have to be assigned, while only receipt and amount of the broader aggregate benefits is known.
 This has generally been done with the help of observed information on individual characteristics (like age, gender, marital status, and health status), on current activity (months spent in retirement, work, unemployment, and education), on employment (employment status, industry, weekly hours worked, search activity, employment income), on household characteristics (household composition, presence and number of children), on benefit receipt for aggregate benefits, on benefit regulations (eligibility, rates, and maximum and minimum amounts), and on the little that is known on work history (months ever in work).